 Deputy Chief Witt also has the distinction of graduating from the FBI National Academy located in Quantico, Virginia in 2005.
 He is also a graduate of the FBI Florida Executive Development Seminar (FEDS), the FBI Law Enforcement Executive Development Seminar (LEEDS#65) and the Florida Chief Executive Seminar (CES#49).
 He served as an area representative for the Florida Chapter of the FBINAA from 2006 until 2014.
 In 2014, he was elected to the Florida Chapter FBINAA Executive Board, which is a five year commitment, and will serve as the Florida Chapter President in 2018.

 In 2009, Deputy Chief Witt was selected to sit on the board of directors for the South Eastern SWAT Association as the Florida representative, and served a two year commitment.
 He has also worked as an adjunct instructor for Indian River State College.
 Deputy Chief Witt holds an Associate's Degree in Criminal Justice from Indian River State College, and a Bachelor’s Degree in Public Administration from Barry University.

-Commander Acosta began his law enforcement career in 1995 when he attended the Police Academy in Brevard County and worked for the Fellsmere Police Department prior to being hired at Sebastian Police Department in 1999.
+Captain Acosta began his law enforcement career in 1995 when he attended the Police Academy in Brevard County and worked for the Fellsmere Police Department prior to being hired at Sebastian Police Department in 1999.
 His experience includes working as a Patrol Officer, Field Training Officer, Detective, Shift Corporal, Patrol Sergeant, Detective Sergeant, tactical member of the Special Response Team (SWAT) and as a Hostage Negotiator.
 He has also served as the background investigator for all positions hired within the Police Department and as a Computerized Voice Stress Analyzer (CVSA) operator for both investigative and employment selection purposes.